 The student will:

-- Discover ways in which mathematics relates to his/her faith in the Creator, Jesus Christ.
+- discover ways in which mathematics relates to faith in the Creator, Jesus Christ

 Program Admission Requirements